Can a prize promotion be run where there is an element of chance in the selection of the winner?

 - 'Simply' unfair: when the practice is:

 - Contrary to professional diligence (not defined but see eg, recommendations of ARPP, ICC Code on Advertising and Marketing Communication Practice); and

 - Substantially alters the economic behavior of a reasonably careful and informed customer in respect of a good or service, under article L. 121-1 of the Consumer Code.

-- It is a charity raffle (article L. 322-3 of the Internal Security Code ) or a traditional lottery, if organized for a limited amount of people and for a social, cultural, or educative goal (article L. 322-4), or within a funfair (article L. 322-5).
+- It is a charity raffle (Article L. 322-3 of the Internal Security Code ) or a traditional lottery, if organized for a limited amount of people and for a social, cultural, scientific, educational, sports or social activity purpose (Article L. 322-4), or within a funfair (Article L. 322-5).

 Yes, prize promotions based on chance (prize draws also known as 'sweepstakes') are allowed, but ensure:

 - Prize draws or sweepstakes should not constitute gambling under the German gambling regulation.
 Therefore, no payment should be required to enter.

 Note: 'Payment' is interpreted to mean that the participant renders a financial sacrifice in order to obtain a chance to win.
 'Irrelevant' amounts are excluded, and participation fees of up to € 0.50 (approx. US$0.56) are considered irrelevant; this would include fees paid to use standard telephone and postal services.

 - Sweepstakes addressed to consumers should not give the impression that the prize is already won, otherwise the consumer may have a valid claim under s.661a BGB.
 This would also constitute an unfair commercial practice pursuant to no. 17 of the Annex to s.3 para.
 3 UWG.